Sunday Assembly Brighton – Green Green Biomass of Home – Sunday 12th July 2026

 Join us on the second Sunday of odd months to celebrate life!

-Beyond that, our regular round of singing, food bank*, tea (bring your keep-cup!), cake, and friendly chit-chat with old friends and new, to keep our spirits up and community warm 🙂 Click the link in bio or see our Facebook/website for more details!
+For dessert, we’ll be tucking into some delectable poetry from Louise E. Taylor, our regular round of singing, food bank**, tea (bring your keep-cup!), cake***, and friendly chit-chat with old friends and new****, to keep our spirits up and community warm 🙂 Click the link in bio or see our Facebook/website for more details!

-Aaaannnd… honest moment – we love putting on Sunday Assembly, but we really could use a few extra heads, hearts, and hands (preferably still attached to willing volunteers) to help us keep this community going.
+Aaaannnd… honest moment – we love putting on Sunday Assembly, but we really could use a few extra heads, hearts, and hands (preferably still attached to willing volunteers) to help us keep this community going!

 *money raised is usually split 50:50 between the charity and Sunday Assembly (for running costs, hall hire, tea, etc)